 The Urban Nation Museum for Urban Contemporary Art – or Urban Nation Museum for short – is the first museum of urban art in Germany and occupies a former residential building in the Schöneberg district of Berlin.

-GRAFT developed the architectural concept for the conversion of a former residential building, located on the crossroads of Bülowstrasse and Zietenstrasse.
-By a modular changeable façade, the building itself becomes a piece of art.
-It will give artists from all over the world the opportunity to use the façade as a canvas, which will be changed periodically.
-The elements of the building façade can then be added to the collection of the museum as artworks.
+GRAFT’s concept for the conversion of the building at the crossroads of Bülowstrasse and Zietenstrasse envisaged turning the building itself into a work of art.
+The façade comprises modular sections that serve as a canvas for artists from all over the world and can be changed periodically.
+The elements of the building façade are then added to the museum’s collection as works of art.